fictjs/fict/docs/architecture.md

 - How the dependency graph is built and how the DOM is updated
 - Why components "run only once" but still feel intuitive
 - How edge semantics (events, async, side effects) are guaranteed to be consistent
+- How runtime errors are caught and isolated

 ---